adbuerger/casiopeia/doc/doe.rst

 ..
 You should have received a copy of the GNU Lesser General Public License
 .. along with casiopeia.
 If not, see <http://www.gnu.org/licenses/>.

-.. casiopeia documentation master file, created by
-.. sphinx-quickstart on Mon Dec  8 09:36:29 2014.
-..
-You can adapt this file completely to your liking, but it should at least
-.. contain the root `toctree` directive.

 Optimum experimental design
 ===========================